Governance Hosting Governance Operating model 4 min read

 The hosting debate is not really about hosting.

 In regulated organisations, cloud versus self-hosted is not the whole decision.
-The harder question is whether the organisation can support the chosen model in a controlled, sustainable way.
+The harder question is whether the organisation can support whatever model it chooses in a controlled, sustainable way.

-A lot of AI discussion in regulated organisations still gets framed as a technical choice: cloud or on-premises, vendor-managed or self-hosted, public model or private environment.
-Those distinctions matter, but they are not the main issue.
+A lot of AI discussion in regulated settings still gets framed as a technical choice: cloud or on-premises, vendor-managed or self-hosted, public model or private environment.
+Those distinctions matter, but they are not really the heart of it.

-But self-hosting is often described too simply.
-It is sometimes treated as though it solves the governance problem, when in practice it usually relocates it.
 Running AI in a more private environment can bring extra demands around infrastructure, security, monitoring, access control, model management, support, procurement, and internal accountability.
-That is where the reality check starts.
+That is usually where the reality check begins.

-Most organisations are not making these choices from a position of surplus capability.
-They are doing it while IT is stretched, IG is cautious, operational teams are busy, and ownership is still split across teams.
-So the deployment choice does not land on a clean sheet.
-It lands inside the operating model they already have.
+Most organisations are not making these decisions with spare capacity lying around.
+They are making them while IT is stretched, information governance is cautious, operational teams are busy, and ownership is still split across several functions.
+So the deployment choice does not arrive on a clean sheet.
+It lands inside the operating model the organisation already has.

 Self-hosting does not remove the governance problem.
-It often relocates it.
+More often, it relocates it.

 The middle ground is often more practical than it sounds

-For many UK organisations, that often means leaning further into a large existing enterprise agreement, such as Microsoft, rather than creating something more bespoke from scratch.
-The contracts are familiar, the trust model is better understood internally, and the surrounding technical estate is already in place.
-That still needs to be a considered decision, but it can reduce some of the skills, support, and deployment burden compared with standing up a separate environment independently.
+For many UK organisations, the more realistic route may be to build further on an existing enterprise software or cloud agreement rather than create something more bespoke from scratch.
+The contracts are familiar, the internal trust model is better understood, and much of the surrounding technical estate is already there.
+That still needs proper scrutiny, but it can reduce some of the skills, support, and deployment burden that comes with standing up a separate environment independently.

 Need a clearer view of which deployment path is actually supportable?